lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 Ideally in a container the process 1 (init process) should be the single application running in the container, as the container runtime monitors the PID 1 application process and uses its signals to report events, knowing when a container has stopped.
 When multiple processes are started it is recommended to use a non-home-grown supervisor such as http://supervisord.org/.
 See discussion here https://github.com/cncf/cnf-wg/discussions/264

+Depending on the specifics of the implemented functionality, the resulting split may have requirements towards the locality of the resulting multiple containers.
+It may require certain functions to be deployed on the same worker node or allow for distributing them amongst different worker nodes.
+The cloud-native principles, and the need for a horizontal scaling does imply the latter, i.e. no locality restrictions.
+However, due to the specifics of the Telco workloads, such limitations might be necessary for the operation of the particular functionality.
+In some cases, the workload distribution can span multiple data-centers and geographic locations.
+The edge deployments are exemplifying such application designs.

 ### Definitions